InfiXAI/InfiR2/README.md

 ### Environment Setup

-We support environment setup via **Conda** and **Docker**.
-Both methods are based on the official setup guide from the [THUDM/slime](https://github.com/THUDM/slime) repository.
-Please follow the instructions in the links below.
+We support the environment setup **Docker and provide the custom docker file**.
+Please follow the instructions below.

 ---